Automated Paper Core Cleaning System for a Paper Converting Operation

 The sequence runs like this:

-Incoming roll detection: Distance-measuring sensors scan each spent parent roll as it enters the conveyor, reading diameter and position before anything moves.
-The kind of paper machine control upgrade thinking that replaces operator judgment with repeatable, sensor-driven awareness, with no manual measurements or estimation.
+• Incoming roll detection: Distance-measuring sensors scan each spent parent roll as it enters the conveyor, reading diameter and position before anything moves.

-Core grip and lift: A lifting carriage positions to grip the core internally using inflatable chucks, securing the roll before the cleaning cycle begins.
+• Core grip and lift: A lifting carriage positions to insert chucks with which to grip the core internally using inflatable bladders, securing the roll before the cleaning cycle begins.

-Automated slabbing: A linear carriage-mounted saw traverses the full length of the roll, cleanly and consistently removing the remaining paper.
-No blades in the operator’s hands, and no manual force, instead the same result, every cycle.
+• Automated slabbing: A linear carriage-mounted saw traverses the full length of the roll, cleanly and consistently removing the remaining paper.
+No blades in the operator’s hands, and no manual force, instead, consistent results, every cycle.

-Guarding and containment: The cutting operation runs fully enclosed.
-The machine guarding systems built into the design mean no personnel are required anywhere near the hazard zone during operation, which is the point.
+• Guarding and containment: The cutting operation runs fully enclosed.
+The machine guarding systems built into the design keep all personnel clear of the hazard zone during operation.
+That’s the point.

-Broke handling: Removed material and cleaned cores are managed through automated material handling sequences.
+• Broke handling: Automated material handling sequences manage removed material and cleaned cores.
 The workflow is continuous.
 The area stays clear.

 The result is a process that doesn’t vary with headcount, shift conditions, or operator experience.
 It runs the same way at 6 am Monday as it does at 11 pm Friday, which is exactly what a paper machine reliability program needs from a cleaning system.